-Adult bucks 2,5 2,5 NI 3.15.9 Feeding rabbits 1. fibrous feed such as straw or hay shall be provided v grass is not sufficient.
-Forage shall comprise at least : 60 % of the diet.
-2. at least 70 % of the feed shall come from the farm its elf or, if this is not feasible or such feed is not available, shall l be produced in cooperation with other organic or in- conversion production units and feed operators usi ng feed and feed material from the same region.
-(EC) 2018/848 Annex II Part II(1.9.
-5.1)(a)(d)
+Adult bucks 2,5 2,5 NI 3.15.9 Feeding rabbits 1. fibrous feed such as straw or hay shall be provided when grass is not sufficient.
+Forage shall comprise at least 60 % of the diet.
+2. at least 70 % of the feed shall come from the farm itself or, if this is not feasible or such feed is not available, shall be produced in cooperation with other organic conversion production units and feed opera- and feed material from the same region.
+(EC) 2018/848 Annex II Pa tors using feed